Looking for all of the Best Baby Gear of 2016, from jogging strollers to baby carriers? Click here.

 - The MBP36S also plays lullabies.
 Just your standard ones.
 No River of Dreams-era Billy Joel.

-- While the unit has large, easy-to-use buttons, the menu system can be challenging.
+- While the Motorola MBP36S video baby monitor has large, easy-to-use buttons, the menu system can be challenging.
 And “not all of the features are a one button push,” adds BGL.
 “The zoom function alone required over 4 button pushes to use.”

 - “It doesn’t come with any mounting hardware,” notes Cool Mom Tech, “which can make it an easy target for a handsy toddler.
 We were able to jerry-rig something far out of reach, but it would be nice if that were included.”

-- Some Amazon reviewers also weren’t that kind to the Motorola longevity, saying the battery crapped out after a little more than a year.
+- Some Amazon reviewers also weren’t that kind to the Motorola MBP36S video baby monitor’s longevity, saying the battery crapped out after a little more than a year.
 Pro tip: Keep it plugged in, people.